 Prism lenses help autistic children use their vision in a way that impacts other aspects of their well-being.
 For example, prisms can create immediate improvements in posture, balance and attention —significantly increasing the child’s feelings of physical safety and comfort, while decreasing anxiety, sensory overload and more.

 Prism lenses can be worn daily or just for the duration of a vision therapy program, and often produce significant visual improvements.

 How We Can Help

-We provide customized vision therapy for patients in Red Deer County, Innisfail, Lacombe, Stettler, and througout Alberta.
-Let us help your child maximize their visual skills and reach their full potential.
+We provide customized vision therapy for patients in Red Deer, Innisfail, Lacombe, Central and throughout Alberta.
+Let us help your child maximize their visual skills and enhance both your life and their life.